pablogila/FireFlyUSB/README.md

 # FireFlyUSB

 Need to use a public computer often?
 Tired of adding and removing your accounts every day?
 No problem!
-FireFlyUSB is a set of scripts that make it extremely easy to take your Firefox profile with you on an USB, to use it on public computers without worrying about exposing your data.
+FireFlyUSB is a set of scripts that make it extremely easy to take your Firefox profile with you on an USB, to use it on public computers (Linux or Windows) without worrying about exposing your data.

 ## Usage

-Every time you want to use your Firefox Profile, connect your USB, go to your folder in the public computer, execute `COPY.sh`, and open Firefox with `FIREFOX.sh`.
+Every time you want to use your Firefox Profile, connect your USB, go to your folder in the public computer, execute `FireFly.sh`, and open Firefox with `FIREFOX.sh`.
 When you are done, execute `CLEAN.sh` to remove your data from the computer.

 Sounds easy right?
 Let's see how to configure it.